-I’m not saying that the act of communicating your feelings, especially sensitive feelings, will be easy, but going through the short-term pain can improve the long-term quality of your life.
+The act of communicating your feelings, especially sensitive feelings, will usually not be easy, but going through the short-term pain can improve the long-term quality of your life.
 It’s worth it, and all of your feelings are worth it as I’ll explain more in the next section.
 Productively communicating your feelings will permeate beyond your personal life and into your professional settings in the office, in meetings, or out in the field.

 All of your feelings are OKAY and IMPORTANT!